vexxhost/docker-openstack-cinder/README.md

 project images.
 The repository is built using the `atmosphere-ci` tool that lives inside of the [Atmosphere](https://github.com/vexxhost/atmosphere) project.

-If you need to make any changes, please propose them to that repository or else they will be wiped out the next time the repository is synchronized.
+If you need to make any changes or files issues, please propose them to the [Atmosphere](https://github.com/vexxhost/atmosphere) repository or else they will be wiped out the next time the repository is synchronized.